Fire3galaxy/MorningSignOff/README.md

 * Fire3galaxy - Working on creating activity for click event from front page to category

 ## Current goals
-* Create activity to be created on clicking category buttons.
+* Edit CategoryActivity (created on clicking category buttons) with basic design.
 * Integrate network calls to new activity to load actual article data.
 * Integrate network calls to headline fragment in front page to show images/articles